 A growing body of evidence suggests that it is true.
 At least 12 peer-reviewed studies show that many job seekers are attracted to organizations with sustainable practices.
-Other studies show the same in relation to social practices more generally (e.g. community involvement and ethical governance).
+Other studies show the same in relation to social practices more generally, like community involvement and ethical governance.

 Most of this evidence comes from experimental studies conducted among university students.
-But students become graduates who look for jobs like anyone else.
-And we’ve uncovered the same pattern of findings in two field studies conducted among active jobs seekers.
+But students become graduates who look for jobs like anyone else; we’ve uncovered the same pattern of findings in two field studies conducted among active jobs seekers.

 In our most recently published study, we asked career fair attendees to identify an organization that was among their most attractive employment options.
-These job seekers reported greater attraction when they believed the organization was more environmentally-friendly.
-It seems that sustainable practices helped make organizations especially attractive options even among a group of the most desirable employers at the career fair.
+These job seekers reported greater attraction when they believed the organization was more environmentally friendly.
+It seems that sustainable practices helped make organizations especially attractive options even when up against the most desirable employers at the career fair.

 3 Reasons Sustainability Attracts Job Seekers